AdobeDocs/commerce-admin.en/help/getting-started/websites-stores-views.md

 {style="table-layout:auto"}

-## Single Store Mode
+## Single store mode

 If your Adobe Commerce or Magento Open Source installation has only a single store and store view, you can simplify the display by turning off all store view options and scope indicators.
-Single Store Mode is overridden if you [add more store views](https://docs.magento.com/user-guide/stores/stores-all-create-view.html) later.
+Single Store Mode is overridden if you [add more store views](../stores-purchase/store-views.md) later.

 ![Scope - single view](./assets/scope-single-view.svg)<!-- {:width="550px"} -->